Built Bar Review - Do They Deserve the Hype?

 August 7, 2021 99 Comments

 This Built Bar review was inspired by a bunch of comments on a previous post and is my personal (non-sponsored) opinion of these bars.

 I was looking for bars that tasted good, had a high amount of protein, and weren’t high in calories.
-Two years ago, I took a look at Quest Bars here: Quest Bars Review.
+I took a look at Quest Bars here: Quest Bars Review.
 There are so many protein bars!
 Honestly, I don't know how anyone can choose.
 They take up an entire side of an aisle at my supermarket.

 I must say I had never heard of Built protein bars until Helene wrote this on my protein bar post: